andrejsoucek/simple-telegram/Readme.md

 2. Receiving a message:

-	Catching ‘receiveMessage’ event, which provide you a object like this: msg = { “caller”:”John”; “content”: “Hi”; "command": "Hi"; "args":"" }
+	Catching ‘receivedMessage’ event, which provide you a object like this: msg = { “caller”:”John”; “content”: “Hi”; "command": "Hi"; "args":"" }
 	Example: